Ernest Williams (conductor): Education

 Ernest S. Williams' first teacher was his father.
-He then moved to Boston where studied cornet with Henry C. Brown and Gustav Strube.
+He then moved to Boston where he studied cornet with Henry C. Brown and Gustav Strube.
 In 1910, Williams moved to New York where he studied with Herbert L. Clarke.

 Performance career

 A native of Wayne County, Indiana, Ernest Williams' musical career began in 1898 as a volunteer in the 158th Regiment of the Indiana Volunteer Infantry when he served as cornet soloist during the Spanish–American War.
 His talents as a performer were highly regarded and, after successfully substituting as bandmaster in his regiment, Williams was chosen to lead the 161st Indiana Regiment, beginning his rise through the ranks of the Army bands.

 Between 1907 and 1912, Williams conducted the Cadet Band (the representative band of the city of Boston) as well as his own band at Lakeside Park, Colorado.
 In the ten years following this period, Williams traveled the world as a cornet soloist, performing with such well-known bandleaders as Nahan Franko, Victor Herbert, Patrick Conway, John Philip Sousa and Edwin Franko Goldman.
-Williams was Goldman's first cornet soloist, beginning with the New York Military Band in 1917 and later the Goldman Band from 1918-1922.
+Williams was Goldman's first cornet soloist, beginning with the New York Military Band in 1917 and later the Goldman Band from 1918 to 1922.
 He joined the Philadelphia Orchestra in 1917, performing as solo trumpeter under Leopold Stokowski, Richard Strauss, Georges Enesco, Vincent d'Indy and Ossip Gabrilowitsch.